nu-dialogue/D4AC/README.md

 ### Request to send user state estimation results

-If "Send only when requested" is checked in the User status tab of the configuration screen, the sending of user status estimation results after the end of system speech and before the start of user speech after the end of system speech is performed only when a request from the dialog server is matched.
+If "`Send only when requested`" is checked in the User states tab of the configuration screen, the sending of user state estimation results after the end of system speech and before the start of user speech after the end of system speech is performed only when a request from the dialog server is matched.
 The transmission of user state estimation results after the end of system speech and before the start of user speech is performed only when a request from the dialog server matches.

 The request is written after the system speech string in the following format.